 |Splitting Tool||Splitting firewood||14 inches||4 lbs||American steel with a grip of either shock reduction or lacquered leather|

-One of their most popular products is the Camper’s Axe.
+One of my favorite of their products is the Camper’s Axe.
 It comes in two lengths – the shorter but more common is 18.75 inches and the longer is 26 inches.
-The longer axes is more suited for felling small trees and cutting firewood, while the shorter axe is better suited for kindling and camp work.
+The longer axe is more suited for felling small trees and cutting firewood, while the shorter axe is better suited for kindling and camp work.
 In my opinion the 26 inch axe is too light and I would rather select a full-size splitting or felling axe from Gransfor Bruks or a more premium axe manufacturer.

 This is a high quality axe that is manufactured in one-piece from American tool grade steel with a nylon grip.
 This axe will be extremely difficult to break or bend and will last for decades.
 If you are worried about durability or longevity, then these full-tang designs are extremely impressive.

 It is also available in Black, Blue, and Orange.

 - Purpose – Splitting kindling, felling small trees, and generic camp tasks